SageXDev-024/kingcodesta/README.md

-- 👋 Hi, I’m @kingcodesta
+- 👋 Hi, I’m @SageXDev-024
-- 👀 I’m interested in mobile dev using flutter.
+- 👀 I’m interested in mobile dev using Flutter.
 - 🌱 I’m currently learning dart and flutter
 - 😄 Pronouns: I'm a guy (A good looking one..... probably 😅)
 - ⚡ Fun fact: Coding aside, I'm an illustrator, a graphic designer and I enjoy writing.